 However, it’s because white collar crimes are so hard to detect that you should take extra care in defending yourself against any allegations.
 If you’ve been accused of committing a white collar crime, it is because your accuser thinks they can pin it on you.
 Without expert guidance, you can easily make their job even easier.

 Don’t hesitate.
-Contact Wasatch Defense Lawyers now for a free White Collar Crime case review at 801.980.9965.
+Contact Wasatch Defense Lawyers for a Free White Collar Crime Case Review at 801.980.9965.

 Our dedicated, caring lawyers will aggressively attack the case against you, reducing or even eliminating charges.
 We’ll walk you through the charges and the defense strategies against them to make sure you can rest easy while we do the heavy lifting.
 We can even help you avoid a felony conviction.

 What is White Collar Crime?

 The definition of white collar crime is “a financially motivated, nonviolent crime committed by a person in pursuit of his (or her) profession”.
 Examples of white collar crimes include:

 - Embezzlement or stealing physical materials from your employer,